Abstract

 2.1.1.
 Corpus Selection

-The primary dataset for this study comprised 42 Research Articles (RAs) published within the timeframe of 2021 to 2022 (Appendix 1).
+The primary dataset for this study comprised 42 Research Articles (RAs) published within the timeframe of 2021 to 2022 (Appendix 1 in the Supplementary File).
 Seven key journals in the field of nursing were chosen for this study: Clinical Simulation in Nursing, European Journal of Oncology Nursing, International Journal of Nursing Studies, Journal of Cardiovascular Nursing, Journal of Nursing Scholarship, Journal of Professional Nursing, Nurse Education Today, and Nursing Outlook.
 These nursing journals were selected due to their recognized standing in the field, ensuring the inclusion of high-impact and influential research.
 This strategic choice enhances the generalizability of findings to a broader academic audience within the domain of nursing research.
 The inclusion criteria were defined to incorporate empirical studies employing tests and/or questionnaires.
 To maintain consistency (homogeneity), we only included studies that relied on data collected through tests or questionnaires.
 This meant excluding studies that were non-empirical or used different methods like interviews or observations.

 2.1.2.
 Analysis